CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-direct.md

    > Note: If the state is showing creating then please run the above command after some time and check if the state is changed to ready or not.This can take upto few minutes to change the state to ready.

-## Task 2: Connect to Azure Arc enabled Azure SQL Managed Instance using Azure Data Studio.
+## Task 2: Connect to Azure Arc-Enabled Azure SQL Managed Instance using Azure Data Studio.

-In this task, let us learn how to connect to your newly created Azure Arc enabled Azure SQL Managed instance using Azure Data Studio.
+In this task, let us learn how to connect to your newly created Azure Arc-Enabled Azure SQL Managed instance using Azure Data Studio.

 1. In the **Azure Arc Data Controller dashboard**, under Azure Arc Resources right-click on your newly created Azure SQL Managed instance and select manage, this will open  **SQL Managed instance - Azure Arc Dashboard**.